CALIFORNIA FAMILY CODE

 do so, unless the court determines that doing so is not in the child's

-best interests.
-In that case, the court shall state its reasons for that
+best interest, in which case, the court shall state its reasons for that

 finding on the record.

-(e) If the court precludes the calling of any child as a witness, the court
+(e) If the court precludes the calling of a child as a witness, the court

 shall provide alternative means of obtaining input from the child and